defold/doc/docs/en/manuals/spine.md

 If you select <kbd>Add Images</kbd> Defold will automatically create animation groups with the same name as the added files, but with the file suffix stripped off.
 So, after having added the file *eyes.png* its animation group can be referenced by the name "eyes".
 This works with file names only, not paths.

-So how do you do if your animation references "head_parts/eyes"?
+So what do you do if your animation references "head_parts/eyes"?
 The easiest way to accomplish a match is to add an animation group (right click the root node in the Atlas *Outline* view and select *Add Animation Group*).
 You can then name that group "head_parts/eyes" (it's just a name, not a path and `/` characters are legal) and then add the file "eyes.png" to the group.

 ![Atlas path names](images/spine/spine_atlas_names.png)